JsebastianUVPRQ/Notes-on-some-topics/pl_Obsidian/Fisica fundamental 5/Taller 3.md

 **Setup:**
 - Consider two rigid spheres, one with radius $r_A $(the projectile) and another with radius $r_B$(the target).
-- The scattering occurs when the distance between their centers is less than or equal to$r_A + r_B $, which defines the effective "collision radius."
+- The scattering occurs when the distance between their centers is less than or equal to $r_A + r_B$, which defines the effective "collision radius."

 **Differential Cross-section:**
-The differential cross-section$\frac{d\sigma}{d\Omega}$describes how the scattering depends on the solid angle $d\Omega $.
-For rigid spheres, the scattering is isotropic because all impact parameters $b $(the perpendicular distance between the initial trajectory of the projectile and the center of the target) are equally likely.
+The differential cross-section$\frac{d\sigma}{d\Omega}$describes how the scattering depends on the solid angle $d\Omega$.
+For rigid spheres, the scattering is isotropic because all impact parameters $b$ (the perpendicular distance between the initial trajectory of the projectile and the center of the target) are equally likely.
 Therefore:
 $$
 \frac{d\sigma}{d\Omega} = \text{constant}.
 $$